Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 About 80% of kidney stones are made of calcium oxalate.
 A kidney stone often causes no pain if it remains in the kidney.
-If it's very small. it may pass through a ureter and out of the body without difficulty.
-However, a larger stone trying to pass through a ureter can cause excruciating pain.
-The stone can be removed by a variety of surgical treatments, but once a person has experienced one kidney stone the chance of developing another one is greatly increased.
+If it's very small, it may pass through a ureter and out of the body without difficulty.
+A larger stone trying to pass through a ureter can cause excruciating pain, however.
+The stone can be removed by a variety of surgical treatments.
+Once a person has experienced one kidney stone, the chance of developing another one is greatly increased.

 Diet and Kidney Stones